Choosing Yarn & Needles for Beginners

 There are different lengths of circular knitting needles; the longer the needles, the more stitches you can knit.
-You’ll use longer knitting needles for things like knit blankets, and shorter knitting needles for projects that require squares (e.g. sampler blankets) and hats.
+You’ll use longer knitting needles for things like knit blankets, and shorter knitting needles for hats and for projects that require smaller rectangles (e.g. washcloths and scarves).

 Double Point Knitting Needles

 Another common type of knitting needles are double point needles (DPNs).
-These knitting needles are mainly used for knitting in the round on smaller items like gloves and socks.
+These knitting needles are mainly used for knitting in the round on smaller items like gloves, sweater sleeves, and socks.